Long Live the Exit Poll

 Public policy mood, a concept now more than twenty years old, is the measure of left/right preferences over policy choices in American politics.
 In this essay, I comment on the theoretical need for such a measure and discuss the strategy for estimation.
 I produce the measure itself for the years from 1952 to 2011.
 Then I take on the question of how many dimensions of such operational ideology exist.

-My book “The Macro Polity,” coauthored with Michael B. MacKuen and James A. Stimson and published in 2002, depicts the dynamics of public opinion and electoral politics in the United States at the macro level; the analysis is based on micro-level foundations of micro-level political behavior.
-This essay presents the book's main arguments, in some instances extending the analysis beyond its original 1956–1996 time frame to incorporate data from the George W. Bush administration.
+Erikson’s book “The Macro Polity,” coauthored with Michael B. MacKuen and James A. Stimson and published in 2002, depicts the dynamics of public opinion and electoral politics in the United States at the macro level; the analysis is based on micro-level foundations of micro-level political behavior.
+This essay presents the book’s main arguments, in some instances extending the analysis beyond its original 1956–1996 time frame to incorporate data from the George W. Bush administration.
 The central thesis is that there is more rationality and predictability to American politics when viewed in the aggregate than one might infer from considering only the limited political awareness of the average citizen.

 The origins and nature of public opinion have long attracted the attention of social scientists.
 Yet a number of questions remain; among the more perplexing is whether–and under what conditions–public opinion is stable.
 The answer depends in large part on whether one looks at aggregations of individual opinions (macro public opinion) or at the individual opinions themselves (micro public opinion).
 In this essay, we explore the macro/micro divide and offer a framework to determine when opinions are likely to be stable or volatile.